Whole roasted crickets have a nice crunch that can be a great addition to many dishes.

 Crickets are a favorite among many entomophagists because of their versatility.
 Roasted crickets can be added to tacos, stews, salads, casseroles, etc. For many, the change in taste is barely detectable.

 Grind Them Up:

-Roasted crickets can be chopped or ground and used like nuts.
-They offer a similar crunch but with subtle differences that many enjoy.
+Roasted crickets can be used whole, chopped or ground like nuts.
+They offer a similar texture and subtle difference many enjoy.

-Ground crickets will give any dish an interesting, almost crystalline, crunch.
+Ground crickets have an interesting, almost crystalline, crunch.

 Cleaning Roasted Crickets:

 Roasted crickets are delivered whole which includes the legs and wings.
-Many people have mentioned that the legs get caught in their teeth.
-So, a simple cleaning procedure will allow you to remove the legs and wings before serving them.
+Some find that the legs and wings get caught in their teeth.
+A simple cleaning procedure will allow you to remove the legs and wings before serving them.

 There are two common methods of cleaning crickets.

 For both methods, start by putting the crickets in a bag and shaking them aggressively.